adopt-liveview/adopt-liveview/priv/pages/2026/04-24-v2-list-rendering-en_US.md

 Despite its simplicity, this method of rendering lists has two disadvantages:

 1. The loop will be executed again every time any assign changes.
 It doesn't matter if the assign that changed is not related to the loop.
-2. The list of elements will be saved in memory in LiveView while LiveView is alived for that user even if you don't need it.
+2. The list of elements will be saved in memory in LiveView while LiveView is alive for that user even if you don't need it.

 ## Avoid processing lists within HEEx